-All visitors must remain in the college waiting area.
+All visitors must remain in the college waiting area only.
 No visitors are permitted in the classroom or on the clinic floor or break area.
+NO EXCEPTIONS.
+Only employees, prospective students with an employee, current students, or clients who have signed the hold harmless waiver are allowed beyond the front desk.